kevenmahone/todo/README.md

 https://protectli.com/product/fw2b/

-prendre sans wifi bluetooth and install opnsense
+prendre sans wifi bluetooth and install opnsense as operating system

-use ia to ask how to config it to allow the vpn conection only
+use ia to ask how to config it to allow the vpn conection only and tor in tails

-in opensense add possibilité d'ajouter IDS/IPS comme Suricata
+in opensense add possibilité d'ajouter IDS/IPS comme Suricata not needed

 use graphene os for your phone dont do illegal thing they can open it